USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_CRACMM.md

 The SMOKE input files available in the CRACMM supporting repository will generate CMAQ-CRACMM inputs with two POA species, both nonvolatile.
 The gspro files in the supporting repository will label the total organic carbon in POA as 'PMOCN2' and non-carbon organic matter in POA as 'PMNCOMN2'.
 The mapping of species on CMAQ-ready files to mechanisms in CMAQ is handled with mechanism specific namelists and the [DESID utility]( https://doi.org/10.5194/gmd-14-3407-2021).
-The current DESID files for CRACMM in v5.4 add together PMOCN2 and PMNOCMN2 to create a total POA equivalent that is then distributed to different volatility species based on the expected volatility of POA emissions.
+The current DESID files for CRACMM in v5.4 add together PMOCN2 and PMNOCMN2 on the emission files to create a total POA equivalent that is then distributed to different volatility species in the model based on the expected volatility of POA emissions.
 By default, a conservative profile with limited evaporation should be applied but other example profiles for diesel vehicles and wood burning are provided.
 For emissions to be properly ingested by CMAQ, three files need to be customized and synchronized for your simulation:
 * The run script.
 This is where the model is told what files to read in and each file (stream) is given a string label.
 * The DESID mechanism-specific namelist.
 This is where PMOCN2 and PMNCOMN2 can be mapped to species of different volatility.